Construction History Society

 The society's journal, Construction History.

 The Construction History Society (not to be confused with the Construction History Society of America) is a learned society that promotes the international study of the history of construction.
-Though based in Britain, it is interested in the history of construction of all countries and particularly how those histories inter-relate.
+Though based in Britain, it has an international membership of academics and construction professionals, who are interested in the history of construction of all countries and particularly how those histories inter-relate.
 A key aim is the preservation of the primary records of construction companies and individuals.

-The society publishes a peer-reviewed journal – Construction History – twice a year; and a magazine – The Construction Historian – as and when it can.
-It hosts an annual conference at the University of Cambridge and supports the triennial conferences if its sister organisations worldwide.
+Construction history is not the same as architectural history, the society's interests include: